josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 ## Objectives

-*   Organize a sample application's features into modules.
+*   Organize the features of a sample application into modules.
 *   Define how to navigate to a component.
 *   Pass information to a component using a parameter.
 *   Structure routes by nesting several routes.